Harlem (TV series): Production

 The project was first announced on July 8, 2019, as an untitled half-hour comedy series.
 Filming was delayed due to the COVID-19 pandemic.
 Creator Tracy Oliver said she had the idea for the show because she felt there weren't a lot of "Black female friendship stories on the air," and she wanted to portray people in their thirties who were still searching for their path in life.
 She based the show in part on her own experiences.
 The series is executive produced by Oliver, Amy Poehler, Kim Lessing, Dave Becky, Pharrell Williams, and Mimi Valdés.

 On January 14, 2020, it was announced that Meagan Good, Grace Byers, Jerrie Johnson, and Shoniqua Shandai had been cast in the series, and that Malcolm D. Lee would direct the first two episodes.
 On February 17, 2021, it was announced that Whoopi Goldberg and Jasmine Guy would be joining the show in recurring roles.
 On March 4, 2021, it was announced that Andrea Martin, Robert Ri'chard, Juani Feliz, Kate Rockwell, and Sullivan Jones would also have recurring roles.
 On February 17, 2022, Amazon renewed the series for a second season.
+On December 6, 2023, Amazon renewed the series for a third season, which premiered on January 23, 2025.